 Dr. Gulley is especially interested in immunotherapy for prostate cancer.
-He works collaboratively with the Laboratory of Tumor Immunology and Biology, CCR and others, and takes promising laboratory findings and uses these to design and conduct clinical trials.
+He works collaboratively with CIO translational researchers and others, and takes promising laboratory findings and uses these to design and conduct clinical trials.
 These innovative, investigator-initiated studies involve the use of cancer vaccines and other immunostimulatory agents to modulate the immune response in cancer patients, and the addition of other strategies to enhance immune-mediated killing.
-He has been instrumental in the clinical development from first-in-human studies through large efficacy seeking studies for multiple immunotherapy agents including Prostvac, avelumab and M7824, a first in class bifunctional antibody targeting PDL1 and TGF-beta.
+He has been instrumental in the clinical development from first-in-human studies through large efficacy seeking studies for multiple immunotherapy agents including Prostvac, avelumab and bintrafusp alfa, a first in class bifunctional antibody targeting PDL1 and TGF-beta.

 Related Scientific Focus Areas

 This page was last updated on Friday, October 13, 2023